 Film: Destroyer Life in the Pacific

-Someone — probably a crewman on the destroyer Kidd — filmed routine life aboard Fletcher-class destroyers of the Pacific Fleet in 1943.
+Someone in Destroyer Squadron 48 — probably a crewman aboard Kidd — filmed routine life aboard Fletcher-class destroyers of the Pacific Fleet in 1943.
 Although the original film is believed destroyed, a 16mm duplicate was made in the 1950s.
 It is from that duplicate that this Internet version is produced.
 Modern titles have been added and a scene showing collision damage to Abbot (explained elsewhere on this site) has been slightly edited, but otherwise the film is original.